Age discrimination in the United States: Activism

 The AARP was founded in 1958 by Ethel Percy Andrus (a retired educator from California) and Leonard Davis (later the founder of the Colonial Penn Group of insurance companies).
 Its stated mission is "to empower people to choose how they live as they age".
 It is an influential lobbying group in the United States focusing largely on issues affecting the elderly.

 The Gray Panthers was formed in 1970 by Maggie Kuhn, with a goal of eliminating mandatory retirement; they now work on many social justice issues including eliminating ageism.

-Youth Liberation of Ann Arbor started in 1970 to promote youth and fight ageism.
+Youth Liberation of Ann Arbor was an organization based in Ann Arbor, Michigan.
+It existed from 1970 to 1979, and is often cited in more recent academic literature as one of the leading forerunners of several youth movements in the United States, including the youth rights movement, youth voice movement, and the youth media movement.

 Three O'Clock Lobby formed in 1976 to promote youth participation throughout traditionally ageist government structures in Michigan.

 Senior Action in a Gay Environment (SAGE) was incorporated in 1978 by lesbian and gay activists and aging service professionals; it is now called Services & Advocacy for GLBT Elders.
 It works with LGBT older adults and aging service providers to address and overcome the challenges of discrimination in older adult service settings.

 OWL - The Voice of Women 40+ was founded as the Older Women's League by Tish Sommers and Laurie Shields, following the White House Mini-Conference on Older Women in Des Moines, Iowa in October 1980.
 It advocated for women in the U.S. who were age 40 and over.
 In March 2017, it was reported that the national organization had decided to disband, but local chapters may continue to function under the OWL name or possibly another name.

 Old Lesbians Organizing for Change was founded in 1987; the mission of the organization is to "eliminate the oppression of ageism and to stand in solidarity against all oppressions" through “[the] cooperative community of Old Lesbian feminist activists from many backgrounds working for justice and the well-being of all old lesbians.”
 Their initial meeting was inspired by the publication of the book Look Me in the Eye: Old Women, Aging and Ageism by Barbara Macdonald and Cynthia Rich in 1983.

 Americans for a Society Free from Age Restrictions formed in 1996 to advance the civil and human rights of young people through eliminating ageist laws targeted against young people, and to help youth counter ageism in America.

 The National Youth Rights Association started in 1998 to promote awareness of the legal and human rights of young people in the United States.

 The Freechild Project was formed in 2001 to identify, unify and promote diverse opportunities for youth engagement in social change by fighting ageism.
-In 2002 the Freechild Project created an information and training initiative to provide resources to youth organizations and schools focused on youth rights.
+In 2002, the Freechild Project created an information and training initiative to provide resources to youth organizations and schools focused on youth rights.